 4. Cropping Relay

-After the first crop has blossomed, farmers who use this method plant one or two different kinds on the same plot of ground but separate dates.
+After the first crop has blossomed, farmers who use this method plant one or two different kinds on the same plot of ground but on separate dates.
 Although relay intercropping eliminates temporal overlap in distinct harvesting species, the second crop must be shade tolerant of the first.
 Cotton and maize, as well as chickpeas and upland rice, are examples of relay cropping systems.

 5. Temporal Intercropping